Auxymore/Newsletter-App/README.md

+# Newsletter-App
-# Newsletter-App using Node.js and Mailchimp API
+Using Node.js and Mailchimp API